tomaslu/config/README.md

 `.vimrc` file contains commented out section that was used before vim 8 when Vundle was used as package manager.
 Since vim 8, vim 8 package manager is being used instead.

 ### `vscode/settings.json`
-VSCode `settings.json` file should be placed in `~/.config/Code/User/settings.json` on Linux.
+VSCode `settings.json` file should be placed in:

-Make sure that `vim` by `vscodevim.vim` in order for vim settings to work.
+- `~/.config/Code/User/settings.json` on Linux.
+- `Library/Application\ Support/Code/User` on MacOS.

+### VSCode Plugins
+- Python - Microsoft
+- ESLint
+- Vim - vscodevim